obsidianmd/obsidian-help/en/How to/Format your notes.md

 #### Code blocks

-Syntax highlight is supported with the language specified after the first set of backticks.
-We use Prism for syntax highlighting, a list of supported languages can be found [at their site](https://prismjs.com/#supported-languages).
+You can add syntax highlighting to a code block by adding a language code after the first set of backticks.

+Obsidian uses Prism for syntax highlighting.
+For more information, refer to [Supported languages](https://prismjs.com/#supported-languages).

 Please note that [[Live preview update|Live Preview mode]] does not use the same library and as a result will not render code blocks in the same way as _Reading mode_.